 RZ: During a weight loss journey, I think it’s a good idea to be open to experimentation.
 You might have to try a few different things to get the results you want.

 If you’ve already cut calories for your dog or cat, but they’re not losing weight, you might want to consider the type of food you’re feeding.
-You might want to try replacing some kibble with a wet or a raw food.
+You might want to try replacing some kibble with a wet or raw food.
 You could also try completely transitioning to a raw or wet food if that makes sense for your household.

 Our cat, Benji, went on a weight loss plan to help him shrink from around 30 pounds to 18 pounds.
 And my husband and I started with feeding him different types of kibble.
-Then, over time, we switched to canned food, and eventually he transitioned to raw food to lose all the weight.
+Then, over time, we switched to canned food, and eventually, he transitioned to raw food to lose all the weight.
 So, changing foods can definitely help weight loss.

-If you haven’t already added more exercise into your routine, you can also help your dog or cat burn more calories through exercise.
+If you haven’t already added more exercise to your routine, you can also help your dog or cat burn more calories through exercise.
 It’s important to remember every little bit helps.
 You can try more active, interactive play with your cat on weekends.
 Or you can get your dog out of the house for long walks or a visit to the dog park during good weather.

 Any type of weight loss really requires dedication.
 To help our dogs and cat lose weight, my husband and I had to train ourselves.
 We had to check in with each other to find out how many treats everyone got each day.
 My husband works from home, and it became a habit to give the dogs chews to keep them occupied.
 Now we try to limit treats and chews to less than 10 percent of their daily calories.

 I also recommend checking in with people who have experience with helping dogs or cats lose weight.
 Your veterinarian is always a good choice, but people at Mud Bay can also help you figure out how to create a custom weight loss plan.
 You can ask for weight loss tips and tricks from other pet owners or Muddies.
-Lots of Muddies have experience helping dogs and cats lose weight, and they can be a source for tips that will help keep your pet’s weight loss on track.
+Lots of Muddies have experience helping dogs and cats lose weight, and they can be a source of tips that will help keep your pet’s weight loss on track.

 Rebecca Zander is one of Mud Bay’s district managers.
 When she’s not visiting Oregon Mud Bays or the Olympia Home Office, she’s at home with her husband, Griffin, and their two dogs and cat.